IamWei18/CampusHub-360---All-in-One-Student-Lifestyle-Platform/README.md

 Modern browser with ES6+ support

 ## 🤝 Contributing
 We welcome contributions!
-Please see our Contributing Guidelines for details.

-## 📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 🆘 Support
-For support, email campusHub.support@example.com or join our Discord community.
+For support, email chingyin.yong@gmail.com.

 ## 🏆 Hackathon Recognition
 Built for [Codenection] 2025 with ❤️ by Team [Ctrl C+V]

----
+##
 > **CampusHub-360 – Redefining student life, one feature at a time. 🎓✨**
 > This repository clearly addresses the *Student Lifestyle* track and shows how the platform improves how students live, learn, and connect.
 > The README documents the solution’s **features, tech stack, and impact** in detail.